 Browse garden and design blogs to view styles and get inspiration for your greenhouse, then build your own or find a greenhouse kit that includes all the necessary supplies.

 While the greenhouse structure does most of the work for you, you’ll need additional supplies to keep your plants healthy and happy.
 A proper foundation keeps grass from growing inside your greenhouse.
 Tropical plants and edibles need to be kept warm in the winter.

 Greenhouse plants should have light 12 hours per day, which makes natural light super important.
-Overhead lighting allows you to illuminate plants during winter when you have less natural light, and on cloudy days as well.
+Overhead lighting allows you to illuminate plants during the winter when you have less natural light and on cloudy days as well.
 Look for plant grow lights, then use a 125-wall high-pressure sodium bulb, which simulates sunlight better than incandescent lights.